 The person says a bunch of stuff in Chinese.

-The person says a bunch more stuff, as if they think maybe I’m lying and I really do understand, or maybe I will understand if they just keep repeating things.
+The person says a bunch more stuff, as if they think maybe I’m lying and I really do understand, or maybe I will understand if they just keep repeating it.

 I earnestly say my line again.